CybercentreCanada/assemblyline4_docs/docs/user_manual.md

 ## Pre-requisites

-To install the client you'll need to make sure that you have the following libaries installed:
+To install the client you'll need to make sure that you have the following libraries installed:

     # APT/YUM
     libffi-dev